andrewwang247/radix-tree/README.md

 - Determining the size of various prefix subsets.
 - Finding the range of words with a given prefix.
 - Mass deletion of all words with a given prefix.

+## Invariants

+1. Given a node N, children of N do not share any common non-empty prefixes.
+Otherwise, the common prefix would have been compressed.
+2. As a corollary of (1), for any non-empty prefix P and node N, at most 1 child node of N has P as a prefix.
+3. The empty string is never in a children map.
+Suppose N contains the empty string in its children map.
+This would be equivalent to N being `is_end`.
+4. All leaf nodes have true `is_end`.
+If a leaf node N was not the end of a word, must have non-empty `children` map, which it can't have because it's a leaf.
+5. If node N has false `is_end`, it must have at least 2 children node.
+Otherwise, it would be compressed with its only child.
+6. As another corollary of (1), a children map can have at most |char| items.
+Therefore, we can treat searching `std::map` as constant.
+7. `approximate_match`, `prefix_match`, and `exact_match` can be composed due to the recursive structure of the trie.
+8. `root` is never null.
+The empty trie consists of a root node with false `is_end`, an empty `children` map, and `nullptr` as parent.